Read our blog on survivorship.

 “Quality of life” describes your overall well-being, including:

-Non-health related issues (such as financial concerns) are also part of quality of life.
+Non-health issues (such as financial concerns) are also part of quality of life.

-Managing side effects and other issues that have a negative impact on your quality of life is an important part of breast cancer care.
+Managing side effects and other issues that reduce your quality of life is an important part of breast cancer care.

 It can be hard to plan for or cope with side effects since they vary from person to person.